Charles Green (astronomer)

 Charles Green (baptised 26 December 1734 – 29 January 1771) was a British astronomer, noted for his assignment by the Royal Society in 1768 to the expedition sent to the Pacific Ocean in order to observe the transit of Venus aboard James Cook's Endeavour.

 Early life and education

-Born sometime in December 1734, Green was the youngest son of Joshua Green, a prosperous farmer who lived near Swinton in Yorkshire.
+Born sometime in December 1734, Green was the youngest son of Joshua Green, a prosperous farmer who lived near Swinton in South Yorkshire.
 His education, according to his future brother-in-law William Wales, was chiefly at a school near Denmark Street in Soho, London.
 This school was run by his eldest brother, the clergyman Rev. John Green, and the younger Green went on to become an assistant teacher there, continuing his studies in astronomy until he joined the staff of the Royal Greenwich Observatory in 1760.